wendyoutwest/Algolia-info/improve-perf-ios.md

 The library provides one request strategy implementation, **AdaptiveNetworkStrategy**.
 This strategy monitors the response time of every request, and based on the observed response times, switches between various modes: **realtime**, **throttled** and **manual**.

-**Realtime mode** is the default and all requests are fired immediately.
+**Realtime mode** is the default, and all requests are fired immediately.
 This is best for an as-you-type search context and provides the optimal user experience when network conditions are good.

 **Throttle mode** is best when the network starts to degrade.
 Throttle mode delays requests, dropping them along the way, to ensure a maximum throughput.
 The throttling delay is dynamically adjusted so that the search throughput matches the current network's capabilities as closely as possible.
 Throttle mode avoids slow response time and avoids requests stacking up inside the pipeline.